 Condolences may be sent by mail to the family in care of Fern's sister, Ms. Ruth Jones, 101 Ravens Bluff Ct., Browns Summit, NC 27214.

 An homage to Fern Jones by Croatan Institute President and Senior Fellow Joshua Humphreys is available at http://croataninstitute.org/documents/Homage_to_Fern_Jones.pdf.

 For more information on how you can contribute to the Fern Jones Memorial Fellowship, please visit our Support Us page and click on the Fern Jones Fellowship tab.

 Fern Jones was a Senior Fellow at Croatan Institute.
 A finance and investment professional, she brought broad experience from capital markets and portfolio management to the Institute's research and engagements.

-Her career spans 25 years in trading and risk management roles on the sell-side and in research and analysis on the buy-side.
+Her career spanned 25 years in trading and risk management roles on the sell-side and in research and analysis on the buy-side.
 Jones trained on Wall Street in the 1980s, working as a proprietary trader, risk manager and securities analyst for J.P.
 Morgan, Deutsche Bank, and Banque Paribas.
 During the 1990s she worked as an investment analyst for General Motors Asset Management and as a portfolio strategist for MetLife Investments during the early 2000s.
 She specialized in international bonds, derivatives overlay, hedged and structured portfolios.
-This background has provided the foundation for her approach to sustainable finance and investing over the last decade, particularly in areas such as green bonds, natural resources, and real assets.
+This background provided the foundation for her approach to sustainable finance and investing over the last decade, particularly in areas such as green bonds, natural resources, and real assets.

 S.M., Management, The Sloan School of Management, Massachusetts Institute of Technology